Skip to content

 & Illustrations

-There are many different income rider variations to choose from.
-Some riders have no cost while others charge a small annual fee.
-Several factors will determine which riders offer the best income, including: your age, gender, deferral period, spousal continuance, rollup and payout percentages.
-Policies with increasing income are also an option with some insurance companies.
+There are many different income riders to choose from.
+Some have no cost while others charge an annual fee.
+Several factors will determine which riders offer the best income, including your age, gender, deferral period, spousal continuance, rollup, and payout percentages.
+Policies with increasing income (and those that are front-loaded) are also available from different insurance companies.

 Riders To Maximize Future Income Payments

-All owner information must be plugged-in to see which plan(s) offers the highest income for a particular household.
+All owner information is entered to see which plan(s) offer the highest income for a particular household.

 The two most important variables in determining future income are your age now and your age when you want income to begin.

-All things being equal, some products may illustrate better after 10 years of deferral as oppose to 11 years or longer.
-Gender will affect income streams as well as adding a joint annuitant.
+All things being equal, some products may illustrate better after 10 years of deferral as opposed to 11 years or longer.
+Gender will affect income streams, as well as adding a joint annuitant.
 Furthermore, some products and riders are not available in all states.

-In other words, we illustrate payouts on a case by case basis.
+In other words, it’s best to illustrate payouts on a case-by-case basis.
 An income rider that increases in deferral by 7% each year can have smaller future payments than one that increases by 6.50% Why?
-It’s has to do with the income payout percentage after deferral.
+It has to do with the income payout percentage after deferral.
 Maybe the 6.50% rollup offers a 5.50% payout percentage when payments begin and the 7.00% account is at 5.00%.
 That half-point can make a big difference once your income stream begins.

 There are a lot of metrics at play.
 We help our clients compare and contrast all of their options.